veganpalsusto/palsusto-web-hugo-source/content/how-to-order/how-to.md

 weight: 68

 title: How to Order
-subtitle: Out online orders are ready!
+subtitle: Order vegan pan dulce

 #content:
   # Choose which groups/teams of users to display.